CodeWizard-1/psychological-test/README.md

 ![User Enter Name](image-2.png)

-To pass verification, the name entered must contain at least three characters, but more than 10 characters.
+To pass verification, the name entered must contain at least three characters and no more than 10 characters.
 If this verification test fails, the following message is displayed:

 ![Name Input  Enter Less Than 3 And More Than 10 Characters](image-1.png)